kywbaek/Build_a_Portfolio_Site/README.md

 - Sports Catalog _(Sept.
 2017)_

 ## Usage :
+- Use Git to clone this repo.
-Open `portfolio.html` with a web browser.
+- Open `portfolio.html` with a web browser.